mikepenelopescafe/penelopes-venue/src/content/services/weddings.md

 Absolutely!
 We work with your chosen vendors or can recommend trusted local professionals.
 Our coordinator handles all vendor communication.

 **What happens if it rains?**
-Every location has beautiful covered spaces.
+Every location has covered spaces.
 Your ceremony and reception happen rain or shine.
-Many couples say their rainy-day photos turned out even more romantic.
+Many couples say their rainy‑day photos hit the mood just right.

 **How far in advance should we book?**
 Popular dates (especially spring and fall Saturdays) book 12-18 months ahead.
 But we often have availability for weekday and Sunday weddings with shorter notice.